globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 Input Validation (client)
 -------------------------
-The client implement strict validation of the rendered content by using the angular component: http://docs.angularjs.org/api/ngSanitize.$sanitize
+The client implement strict validation of the rendered content by using the angular component `ngSanitize.$sanitize <http://docs.angularjs.org/api/ngSanitize.$sanitize>`_

 Security related HTTP headers
 -----------------------------